BCDA-APS/bcdamenu/docs/source/settings.rst

 The example settings file (highlighted lines show the sections, lines 1, 6, & 19 and the specification of the popup menus, line 4) is shown next.
-Note that the submenu (referenced on line 16 with content specified on line 23) is an unimplemented feature at this time.

 .. literalinclude:: ../../src/bcdamenu/bcdamenu.ini
    :language: ini